deployEMDS/technical-documentation/tests/data_product_publication/provision/submit_vocabulary_artifacts/test_2_1_2_4/result_simpl.md

 ### Results
 #### Assessment
-As stated in [test_2.1.2.1_result_simpl.md](../test_2_1_2_1/result_simpl.md), SIMPL currently lacks integration of a vocabulary hub for validating the data sharing process.
+As stated in [test_2.1.2.1_result_simpl.md](../test_2_1_2_1/result_simpl.md), Simpl currently lacks integration of a vocabulary hub for validating the data sharing process.

 Schema validation is only performed for the data product offering part using predefined SHACL shapes.
-SIMPL provides a sample shape: [merged-shapes.ttl](https://code.europa.eu/simpl/simpl-open/development/data1/sdtooling-sd-schemas/-/raw/main/merged-shapes.ttl) for the data offering self-description.
-This shape is customized for SIMPL as self-explained.
+Simpl provides a sample shape: [merged-shapes.ttl](https://code.europa.eu/simpl/simpl-open/development/data1/sdtooling-sd-schemas/-/raw/main/merged-shapes.ttl) for the data offering self-description.
+This shape is customized for Simpl as self-explained.

 For metadata standards, we mostly refer to DCAT, which is a W3C recommendation.
 The DCAT vocabulary is an RDF vocabulary designed to facilitate interoperability between data catalogs published on the Web.
-The shapes presented in the SIMPL example [yaml2shape](https://code.europa.eu/simpl/simpl-open/development/data1/sdtooling-sd-schemas/-/tree/main/yaml2shape?ref_type=heads)  and its merged version:  [merged-shapes.ttl](https://code.europa.eu/simpl/simpl-open/development/data1/sdtooling-sd-schemas/-/raw/main/merged-shapes.ttl) do not validate against DCAT.
+The shapes presented in the Simpl example [yaml2shape](https://code.europa.eu/simpl/simpl-open/development/data1/sdtooling-sd-schemas/-/tree/main/yaml2shape?ref_type=heads)  and its merged version:  [merged-shapes.ttl](https://code.europa.eu/simpl/simpl-open/development/data1/sdtooling-sd-schemas/-/raw/main/merged-shapes.ttl) do not validate against DCAT.

 #### Measured results
-As mentioned earlier, the current phase of SIMPL does not provide any vocabulary validation on the shared or sharing data itself.
+As mentioned earlier, the current phase of Simpl does not provide any vocabulary validation on the shared or sharing data itself.
 Therefore, based on the [Evaluation Criteria](./test.md#evaluation-criteria-), the following scores are assigned to the test:

 - Does the vocabulary hub cover relevant semantic standards for the metadata? - No
 - Does the vocabulary hub cover relevant domain standards for the metadata? - No